Skip to content

 • Bank of Albania: The central bank of Albania.
 Their Payment System overview provides official information on the national financial infrastructure.

-• University of Tirana (Faculty of Economy): Academic papers and research on digital payments and fintech adoption in Albania offer deep insights into consumer behavior and market trends.
+• University of Tirana (Faculty of Economy): Academic papers and research on digital payments and fintech adoption in Albania examine consumer behavior patterns and developments in the local market.

 • Raiffeisen Bank Albania: As a major international bank, their digital banking section provides a clear example of the services offered to consumers.